linagora/tmail-flutter/docs/adr/0107-workplace-oidc-refresh-via-shared-interceptor.md

 - A stale OIDC id token on the Workplace exchange-token request self-heals via one retry instead of surfacing as a generic toast.
 - A 401 on the main Dio and a 401 on Workplace's Dio racing at the same time still trigger exactly one refresh call against the server; both callers resolve to the same new token.
 - `WorkplaceDio` remains a plain, interceptor-free `Dio()`; only the exchange-token call site gains retry logic, not every Workplace request.
-- Fatal-vs-transient classification lives in one place, so a dead refresh token forces logout consistently regardless of which request discovered it.
+- Fatal-vs-transient classification for a dead refresh token lives in one place, so it forces logout consistently regardless of which request discovered it; a same-token response is still each caller's own concern to detect and retry against.